 Rice and noodles are among Korean staple foods, so they tend to make various rice dishes.
 Tteokbokki is one of the variations.

 If you pay close attention, you will notice that there are two main kinds of tteokbokki.
-One is based on the ingredients added into tteokbokki, and the other is based on the sauce of tteokbokki.
+One is based on the ingredients added to tteokbokki, and the other is based on the sauce of tteokbokki.

 What is Tteokbokki?

 The fun fact is that anyone unfamiliar with tteokbokki might think of it as a new form of pasta.
 While the truth is, tteokbokki is a form of stir-fried cake.
 It’s made in small sizes.
-It looks like penne pasta but made with rice.
+It looks like penne pasta but is made with rice.

-Can You Reheat Tteokbokki?
+Can You Heat Up Leftover Tteokbokki?

 We often find ourselves leaving some of our meals for later.
 Some people like to cook their meals before-handed to have something in the fridge to eat after a long day at work.
 What you need to do is reheat your leftovers or meals before serving.
 Leftovers and ready food are life-savers.

 It’s pretty easy to heat up tteokbokki.
 The best way to reheat tteokbokki is reheating on the stove or in an oven.
 You can also microwave your tteokbokki if you don’t have an oven at home and want to avoid the hassle of reheating on the stove.